 Many surveyors only spoke Telugu, so the entire Collect app — including action buttons and instructions — was converted to Telugu.

 As data was collected, it was automatically verified on Transform.
 Any data point that fell outside of pre-set parameters or was inconsistent was automatically flagged on Collect.
-Then surveyors can immediately return to check and re-collect that data point in the field.
+Then surveyors could immediately return to check and re-collect that data point in the field.

-Includes intra-variable (checking each variable for incorrect values) and inter-variable checks (ensuring that data is consistent across variables).
+Included intra-variable (checking each variable for incorrect values) and inter-variable checks (ensuring that data is consistent across variables).